Here are important things you need to know about your financial aid.

 - Complete degree requirements within 160 attempted credit hours: Students pursuing their first undergraduate degree may receive financial assistance for which they are eligible through the semester in which they attempt their 160th credit hour.
 (Exception: If student is the recipient of a Hope merit scholarship, s/he is eligible to receive that scholarship for any remaining semesters of eligibility as long as s/he meets all merit scholarship renewal criteria.)

+Students who change majors will have the credit hours attempted under all majors included in the calculation of the attempted credit hours total, the GPA calculation and the maximum credit hours requirement.
 Students already holding a Bachelor’s degree and pursuing either a teaching certificate or a second degree are considered to be making SAP if all courses in which they enroll are required for certificate or degree completion and 100% of all attempted hours are earned.

 Definitions for “Attempted Hours” and “Earned Hours”